 Boosting posts are great!
 They increase your reach and awareness like wildfire.
 If you’re looking for more fans and likes, a boosted post is the best Facebook ad option.
 However, if your aim is to book clients or get clients on your mailing list, a boosted post is not the option for you.

 Creating an ad from scratch with an objective is by far the best method for increasing your event planning bookings.
-Through the Facebook Ads Manager platform (see the video tutorial below), you will be able to achieve a few things:
+Go through your Facebook Ad Manager platform to get started (see the video tutorial below).
+You’ll be able to achieve a few things:

-- Choose an objective for your ad (That is awareness, traffic, conversion, etc.)
+- Choose an objective for your ad (That is awareness, traffic, conversion, messages etc.)

-- Create your customized ad copy (see tip in mistake #1)
+- Create your customized ad copy (see my tip in mistake #1)

 - Setup your preferred audience (age, gender, income, location etc.)